echavet/MitsubishiCN105ESPHome/README.md

 ```

 #### Climate component full example
-May support many of the other features of the [ESPHome climate component](https://esphome.io/components/climate/index.html).
+This example adds support for configuring the temperature steps, adding an icon, and the optional climate sensors supported by SwiCago (but not supported by all indoor units), `compressor_frequency_sensor`, `vertical_vane_select`, `horizontal_vane_select` and `isee_sensor`.
+Supports many of the other features of the [ESPHome climate component](https://esphome.io/components/climate/index.html) as well for additional customization.

+The `remote_temperature_timeout` setting allows the unit to revert back to the internal temperature measurement if it does not receive an update in the specified time range (highly recommended if using remote temperature updates).

+`debounce_delay` adds a small delay to the command processing to account for some HomeAssistant buttons that may send repeat commands too quickly.
+A shorter value creates a more responsive UI, a longer value protects against repeat commands.
+(See [Issue #21](https://github.com/echavet/MitsubishiCN105ESPHome/issues/21))

 ```yaml
 climate:
   - platform: cn105